-Plato’s believes and his doctrines are called as Platonism.
+Plato’s beliefs and his doctrines are called Platonism.
 To specify, Plato believed in the existence of abstract things in this universe.
 He said abstract things exist in a third dimension of this world which is unseen by both the external world and the internal intellect senses.
-Plotinus said there are three principles in this world, they are The One (a supreme, a complete Metaphysical transcendence), The Intellect (Nous, the faculty of the Human mind for understanding reasons) and The Soul (the psyche).
+Plotinus said there are three principles in this world, they are The One (a supreme, complete Metaphysical transcendence), The Intellect (Nous, the faculty of the Human mind for understanding reasons), and The Soul (the psyche).

-Considering the Eastern Philosophy, In Sanatana Dharma (Eternal) there is a belief of Re-incarnation.
-The body is decayable, Breakable, destroyable or materialistic in nature, but the soul is not.
+Considering the Eastern Philosophy, In Sanatana Dharma (Eternal) there is a belief of Reincarnation.
+The body is decayable, Breakable, destroyable, or materialistic in nature, but the soul is not.
 The soul has no form, has no structure.
 In Bhagavat Gita (Holly Book) it is written that the punyas (good deeds) that we do in this Janma (birth) is what comes back in your next birth or even this birth (this is the reason for life).
-According to Buddha there are four noble truths.
+According to Buddha, there are four noble truths.
 1. Life is suffering.
 2. There is a reason for your suffering.
 3. There is a solution to end your suffering.
-4. The path to enlightenment or the place where your sufferings Ends.
+4. The path to enlightenment or the place where your suffering Ends.
 And we are Re- incarnated to follow the same in the next Janma.

 My Soul.
 I summon to the winding ancient stair;

 Set all your mind upon the steep ascent,

 Upon the breathless starlit air,

 Upon the star that marks the hidden pole;

 My Self.
 The consecrated blade upon my knees

 Is Sato’s ancient blade, still as it was,

 The wooden scabbard bound and wound,